rticommunity/gazebo-dds-plugins/PLUGINS.md

 <hr/>

 ### Stereo camera
 Implements a stereo camera.
-Its information is:
+It contains the following publishers.
 * Publications
     * [sensor_msgs/msg/CameraInfo] - Send the information of the camera
     * [sensor_msgs/msg/Image] - Send raw image captured by the camera